Gina's Piano

 Gina Bonfietti, Registered Piano Technician

 Hi, I'm Gina Bonfietti.
-I grew up in the piano tuning business that my dad, Gino, started in 1973, Trumbull Piano Service.
+I grew up in the piano tuning business that my dad, Gino, started in 1973—Trumbull Piano Service.
 My brothers and I learned the ins and outs of tuning, regulating, rebuilding, repairing, and moving pianos.
-When my dad retired in 1990, I was the only one willing to take over the family business, and that's when Gin
+When my dad retired in 1990, I was the only one willing to take over the family business, and that's when Gina

 Gina Bonfietti, Registered Piano Technician